Welcome to Thrombo.Info

-- It takes time for scientists to learn that blood clots get caught inside heart valves and cause palpitations with premature heart beats and pulse deficits.
+- It takes time for scientists to learn that blood clots get caught inside heart valves and cause thrombocardiac palpitations with premature heart beats and pulse deficits

-- It takes time for scientists to discover and understand that EKG waves are not caused by cardiac muscle action potentials during depolarization and repolarization
+- It takes time for scientists to discover and understand blood flow EKG waves are not caused by cardiac muscle action potentials with abnormal depolarization and repolarization events

-- It takes time to understand that the T wave is created by peristaltic contractions of the aorta and pulmonary artery
+- It takes time to understand that blood flow T waves are generated by peristaltic contractions of the aorta and pulmonary artery

 The importance of the discovery of ThromboCardia

 - First, the EKG can diagnose blood clots at the tricuspid and pulmonary valves

 - Second, the pulse oximeter evaluates peripheral carboxyhemoglobin

 - Carboxyhemoglobin evaluates peripheral neuropathy caused by hypoxic metabolic acid

 - Carboxyhemoglobin locates the origin of blood clots caused by lactic acid

 - Next, vibration therapy oscillates bloody clots out of heart valves